grafana/k6-docs/docs/sources/next/using-k6-browser/migrating-to-k6-v0-52.md

 ---
 title: 'Migrating browser scripts to k6 v0.52'
-description: 'A migration guide to ease the process of transitioning to the new k6 browser module version bundled with k6 v0.52'
+description: 'A migration guide to ease the process of transitioning to the new non-experimental k6 browser module version bundled with k6 v0.52'
 weight: 04
 ---

 # Migrating browser scripts to k6 v0.52

-This guide outlines the key changes you will need to make when moving your existing k6 browser test scripts to the _latest_ [k6 browser module](https://grafana.com/docs/k6/<K6_VERSION>/javascript-api/k6-experimental/browser) version bundled with [k6 0.52](https://github.com/grafana/k6/releases/tag/v0.52.0).
+This guide outlines the key changes you will need to make when moving your existing k6 browser test scripts to the _latest_ non-experimental [k6 browser module](https://grafana.com/docs/k6/<K6_VERSION>/javascript-api/k6-experimental/browser) version bundled with [k6 0.52](https://github.com/grafana/k6/releases/tag/v0.52.0).

 ## Key changes

-In the latest release of k6, we have made a breaking change that will affect _all scripts_ that use the k6 browser module.
+In the latest release of k6, we have introduced the non-experimental k6 browser module under the import `k6/browser`.
+Migrating to this is a breaking change that will affect _all scripts_ that use the current experimental k6 browser module.
 The breaking changes are:

 1. Converted most of the k6 browser module APIs to asynchronous (async) APIs.
 That means they will return a `promise` that will `resolve` to a value when the API call succeeds or `reject` when an error occurs.
 2. A side effect of making this async changes is that you will need to use a workaround to work with the k6 [check](http://grafana.com/docs/k6/<K6_VERSION>/javascript-api/k6/check/) API.